Raag079/vpn/README.md

 $ ./openvpn.sh -c
 ```

-##### After execution a note is displayed on copying the static key for VPN authentication and SSH password authentication
+##### After execution a note is displayed saying how to copy static key for VPN authentication and SSH password authentication

 ## Usage